 In the US, the two brands I recommend tying products from are:

 This Garam Masala Spice Blend from Seasoned Pioneers has some strong spices and need to be used sparingly.
 The flavour is strong and more pungent without being too overpowering if used correctly.

 The Spice blend from Raw Spice Bar is equally good and uses more spices compared to the other brands.
 Since the quantity of each individual spice used is comparatively less the taste is well balanced and rounded.

 If it is the popular household brand that you are looking for then this Garam Masala Powder from East End is one of the best selling brands available in any country.

 I would recommend buying a Jar or resealable pack as opposed to buying it lose.

 Due to the nature of the different spices used, Garam Masala may lose its freshness if not stored correctly.

 Keep it in an airtight container away from light and heat.

 Well stored Garam Masala will keep its character and flavour for almost a year.

-Garam Masala is a spice blend and hence can be used with almost all kinds of food and other spices.
+As it is a spice blend, it can be used with almost all kinds of food and other spices.